sam-goodwin/punchcard/docs/1-getting-started.md

 // Constructs are created laziliy by mapping "into the" Build context const stack = app.root.map(app => new cdk.Stack(app, 'MyStack'));
+// you can also use the helper: const stack = app.stack('MyStack');

 Lambda.schedule(stack, 'MyFunction', {
   schedule: Schedule.rate(cdk.Duration.minutes(1)),